MAZ-W35/Warrnty-Hub-app/README.md

+# Warranty-Hub-App

-Warranty-Hub-App The Warranty Hub is a prototype application designed to help users manage their product warranties and receive reminders before they expire.
+The **Warranty Hub** is a prototype application designed to help users manage their product warranties and receive reminders before they expire.

-Note: This version includes the user interface and limited functionality.
-The prototype can be explored and tested using Figma.
+> **Note:** This version includes the user interface and limited functionality.
+The prototype can be explored and tested using **Figma**.

-This project was developed as part of the Human-Computer Interaction course at JIC.
+This project was developed as part of the **Human-Computer Interaction** course at JIC.